PyGuruAI/Python-Quizzes/README.md

 In Python, the letter j is used to represent the imaginary unit (traditionally denoted as i in mathematics) due to a convention in electrical engineering.
 In electrical engineering, i often represents current, so j is used instead to avoid confusion.
 This convention was adopted in Python for complex numbers.

 ## Python Quiz 0003
 In Python, 6 % 10 is 6.
-What's the output of this code snippet?
+What's the output of following code snippet?

 a) -6<br>
 b) -4<br>